The Target (The Office): Synopsis

-Oscar Martinez (Oscar Nunez) believes that Angela Lipton (Angela Kinsey) does not know about his affair with her husband, but in fact she is playing dumb in order to keep Oscar off his guard while she makes arrangements to have him killed.
-She goes to Dwight Schrute (Rainn Wilson) for help, without telling him the details, and he calls a fellow former volunteer sheriff's deputy named Trevor (Chris Gethard) for assistance.
+Oscar Martinez believes that Angela Lipton does not know about his affair with her husband, but in fact she is playing dumb in order to keep Oscar off his guard while ponders getting revenge.
+She goes to Dwight Schrute for help, without telling him the details, and he calls a fellow former volunteer sheriff's deputy named Trevor for assistance.
 After Trevor shows his credentials, Angela says she wants the target murdered, which Dwight protests is too extreme, so they compromise to breaking the target's kneecaps.
 Dwight realizes the target is Oscar when Angela angrily crushes a cookie given to her by Oscar and then overhears Oscar in a phone call with Angela’s husband.
 Dwight tries to get Angela to reconsider, but Trevor has already arrived to carry out the job.
 Dwight rushes to get Oscar out, but they run into Trevor outside.
 A struggle between the three men ensues, with Oscar ultimately managing to take away Trevor's lead pipe.
 Trevor runs away, and Oscar and Dwight are confronted by Angela, who blames Oscar for turning her husband gay.
 Oscar tells Angela that she can hate him, but says that her husband was always gay, and refuses to hand the lead pipe over to Angela.
 She kicks him in the shin instead, and is comforted by Dwight.
-Upset that they do not understand homosexuality, Dwight and Angela go to Toby Flenderson (Paul Lieberstein), who is confounded and disturbed by their outlandish questions over homosexual activity.
+Upset that they do not understand homosexuality, Dwight and Angela go to Toby Flenderson with outlandish questions over homosexual activity, much to his dismay.